why the end of marc by marc matters

 As one of fashion’s most loved diffusion lines closes, a look at its cultural impact and legacy.

-It's easy to get nostalgic about Marc by Marc Jacobs.
+It's easy as hell to be nostalgic about Marc by Marc Jacobs.
 The recent news about the diffusion line's absorption into Marc Jacobs' main collection hit a nerve for fashion fans who grew up with the brand.
 Launched in spring 2001, Marc by Marc was one of the first sensational designer sub-labels.
 Its canvas military-inspired jackets and vaguely retro stonewashed jeans were the object of babysitting money across America and beyond, and the line renewed itself constantly, most recently with three youth-quaking collections by Katie Hillier and Luella Bartley (who just announced the launch of their own luxury label).
 Suburban kids from Long Island and fashion insiders alike made the pilgrimage to Marc by Marc's international shops for clever trinkets and accessories.
 But beyond some slightly weepy fashionistas, what does Marc by Marc's shuttering mean for the fashion industry?

 And it was unique.
 At the time, there weren't that many brands proffering exciting design at a (relatively) accessible price point.
 Marc muses Sofia Coppola and Kim Gordon wore the line, as did its campaign stars M.I.A. and Daisy Lowe.
-In the 15 years since its launch, the brand went from insider fashion obsession to ubiquitous purchase.
+In the fifteen years since its launch, the brand went from insider fashion obsession to ubiquitous entry-point designer purchase.
 But it gained more than a few competitors along the way.

 H&M launched its first New York store in 2000, the same year Marc Jacobs presented the first Marc by Marc collection.
 Zara had not yet become every fashion editor's dirty little secret.
 Topshop was years away from its first New York flagship.
 We forget how scarce quality design was before the High Street revolution.
 Marc by Marc was not the first diffusion line (DKNY launched in 88 and Miu Miu in 92), but it was one of the first to capture the imagination - and wallets - of young middle-class girls and women.
-Those girls and guys are now more often than not getting their fashion fix at H&M (currently at $20.3 billion in global sales) and Zara ($14.4 billion).
+Those girls - and guys! - are now more often than not getting their fashion fix at H&M (currently at $20.3 billion in global sales) and Zara ($14.4 billion).

 As fast fashion took off, designer spinoffs suffered.
 Kors, Burberry Sport, D&G - all have been closed in recent years.
 In Business of Fashion this past December, Robin Mellery-Pratt argued that diffusion lines were losing their economic raison d'etre: "For most fashion brands, assimilating lower-priced product into signature lines may make the most sense.
 Indeed, it's becoming increasingly difficult to justify diffusion lines which confuse customers and drive up costs."